mrustamov/ac-postgres/README.md

 - psql command-line interface commands:
 ```
   \copyright        for distribution terms
   \h                for help with SQL commands
   \?                for help with psql commands
   \g                or terminate with semicolon to execute query
   \q                to quit

+  Most common commands:

+  \l                list of databases
+  \d                list of all tables
+  \t                Tuples only (e.g. table headers etc.) is off/on.
+  \c databasename   Connect to database
 ```

 - Insert records into tables: